RAuxAF de Havilland Vampire, Lammermuir Hills, crash date 17/04/55

 This is the remains of a 603 Sqn (City of Edinburgh) RAuxAF aircraft that crashed in 1955 during a weather check in which the pilot was killed (information courtesy of Neil Daniel).

 There is some information about the crash here.
-There are some pictures of the site on the ACIA website (including an old black-and-white photo which appears to show the treeless site as it was soon after the crash, and thus it seems that all the plant growth that now hides the site so well has appeared since the crash).
+The Air Crash Investigation & Archaeology website (which is no longer active) used to have some pictures of this crash site, including an old black-and-white photo that appeared to show the treeless site as it was soon after the crash.
+It seems that all the plant growth that now hides the site so well has appeared since the crash.

 These pictures were taken in August 2008.